What causes postpartum stress?

 • Financial worries or pressures related to returning to the workplace

-And parents may also suffer from psychological problems like the "baby blues," postpartum depression, and postpartum obsessive-compulsive disorder.
+And parents may also suffer from the "baby blues," postpartum depression, or postpartum obsessive-compulsive disorder.

 The "baby blues," characterized by feelings of sadness, anxiety, and mood swings, is the most common condition, estimated to affect 50-80% of all postpartum mothers (Hopkins et al 1984).
 Symptoms typically begin within the first 10 days postpartum (O’Hara 1995) and may be triggered by the sudden reduction of progesterone levels after childbirth (Harris 1996).